 In this workshop, students will construct a basic air pump using typical plumbing equipment and techniques.
 We will explore the potential for moving water to generate power while discussing some of the pros and cons of using hydro-systems as a “renewable” power source.

 Students will receive a basic lesson on configuring a residential rain harvesting system for the arboretum greenhouse, while also learning about the individual components and where to acquire them.
 These components range anywhere from miscellaneous PVC pipe, adhesives, filtering devices, and common recycled materials that can be manipulated to serve as rainwater harvesting equipment.
 With the rain gutter outlet and rain barrel already in place, students will take what they have learned and apply it by assembling a complete system; with PVC fittings being interference fit, no lengthy adhesive wait times will be necessary.

-The module will take place in the S-Lab's main facility in the Thimann Labs room 372.
+The module will take place in the S-Lab's Power Producing Greenhouses in the Arboretum.
 Please sign in with the lab manager upon arrival.

 This workshops is offered as one module, available for sign up to the right.
 You may not sign up for individual workshops or split between multiple sessions.
 Plan to attend all workshops in your module.

 Before attending your workshop, please review the manual and complete the online training.
 You are required to complete the EH&S Lab Safety Fundamentals through the UC Learning website before beginning any work in the lab.
 We look forward to providing a day of fun and hands-on learning.

 - These maps were created using Water Resource Institute’s Aqueduct Map depicting stress on the nation’s water resources

 - Helpful Introductory Video: Although this video is not the most professionally made, it shows how with some creativity and recycled parts, rainwater harvesting systems can be built on a college budget and provide adequate water for a sustainable luscious garden!